ppy/osu-wiki/news/2021/2021-12-22-new-featured-artist-ptb10.md

 **8** mindblowing tracks are at your doorstep and ready for mapping from [**PTB10**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/227).

-**PTB10** might be a new name to some osu! players, so you're lucky that [Altai](https://osu.ppy.sh/users/5745865) from the Mappers' Guild has prepared a showcase beatmap of [PTB10 - Starfall](https://osu.ppy.sh/beatmapsets/1648460).
+**PTB10** might be a new name to some osu! players, so you're lucky that ::Altai::{ user-id=5745865 } from the Mappers' Guild has prepared a showcase beatmap of [PTB10 - Starfall](https://osu.ppy.sh/beatmapsets/1648460).
 See how it looks when the cursor is replaced with a literal marble, then listen through the rest of the previews!

 <div align="center">
     <video width="100%" controls>